-- Study at the only university in WA ranked as world standard by the ERA* in the field of Networking and Mobile Technologies.
+- Murdoch is the only university in Western Australia ranked as world standard by the Excellence in Research Australia (ERA) in the field of Networking and Mobile Technologies*.

 - Make use of our brand new IT Innovation Hub, fitted out with the latest mixed and augmented reality equipment, operational data centre and high performance computing capabilities.